 We recommend parking up by St Kenelm’s Church in the centre of town and take a stroll through the pretty main street towards the Old Manor House Ruins.
 A free English Heritage Site which overlooks the River Windrush.
 There is a pretty 4 mile looped walk into Witney and back, through the meadows and along the winding river.
 Try out the Old Minster Mill for lunch, afternoon tea or dinner, where you can sit and relax in dappled shade right by the river in their private gardens.

-The Fabulous Wardens’ Way – between the Slaughters and Bourton on the Water.
+4. The Fabulous Wardens’ Way – Between The Slaughters & Bourton-on-the-Water.

 In lambing season you’ll pass through fields of tiny cute little lambs, baa’ing away for their mums.
 This is quintessential Cotswolds Walking, un-spoilt by commercialism.
 With a small crafts shop in Lower Slaughter, tucked away by an Old Victorian Mill and tiny museum, you can cross the River Eye by footbridge or take a little paddle across the Ford!
 For a longer walk, the Wardens’ Way stretches all the way from Bourton on the Water to Winchcombe, a tasty 13 miles to the Bakery on the Water!

-Eynsham into Oxford, walking along the Thames River
+5. Eynsham into Oxford – Along the Thames River

 This is a stunning walk along the Thames Path through meadows and along the river as the scenery gradually becomes more urban.
 You won’t know how close you are to the city centre until you get there!
 Highlights include the wild ponies grazing on Port Meadow, multiple wild swimming spots and the picturesque ruins of 12th Century Godstow Abbey.
 Stop off for a pint or tea by the river, halfway through your walk at The Trout Inn.

 On many of these walks you’ll be able to incorporate a dip in the river too!
-For more inspiration take a look at our Wild Swimming guide to the Cotswolds – and our 5 great spots for a wild swim.
-To explore some of these great walks on one of our tours, take a look at the holidays and weekends away in the Cotswolds, packed with riverside walks, pub stops, picnics and more!
+For more inspiration take a look at our wild swimming guide to the Cotswolds – and our 5 great spots for a wild swim.
+To explore some of these great walks on one of our tours, take a look at the holidays and weekends away in the Cotswolds, packed with riverside and pub walks, picnics and more!

 This tour encompasses the whole of the Cotswolds as well as visiting some incredible iconic locations and World Heritage Sites you could not fit in to a ‘normal’ self-guided walking trip.
 Visit the spectacular and historic English locations you have always wished to see, including the Royal Windsor Castle, Churchill’s Blenheim Palace, Stonehenge – both World Heritage Sites, tour the famous university town of Oxford, and take a walking tour of Bath, the World Heritage City, and its Roman Baths.